 Ketamine is a schedule 5 drug mainly used for starting and maintaining anaesthesia.
 It induces a trance-like state while providing pain relief, sedation, and memory loss.

-It was developed in 1963 to replace PCP and was extensively used for surgical anaesthesia in the Vietnam War due to its safety.
-Apart from use in human anaesthesia, it is also used in emergency medicine for pain relief and veterinary medicine.
-It allows heart function, breathing, and airway reflexes generally to remain functional.
-Effects typically begin within five minutes when given by injection, and last up to approximately 25 minutes.
-It is on the World Health Organization’s List of Essential Medicines, the safest and most effective medicines needed in a health system.
+Ketamine was developed in 1963 to replace PCP and was extensively used for surgical anaesthesia in the Vietnam War due to its safety.
+Apart from use in human anaesthesia, Ketamine is a powerful tool in EMS in pre-hospital settings.
+An intramuscular injection quickly sedates an out of control patient (for example psychosis), without affecting their ability to breathe.
+It is also a fast pain reliever for patients with fractures that need splinting.
+In addition, it allows heart function, breathing, and airway reflexes generally to remain functional.
+Effects typically begin within five minutes when given by injection and last up to approximately 25 minutes.
+Ketamine is on the World Health Organization’s List of Essential Medicines, listing the safest and most effective medicines needed in a health system.

 Ketamine is also illegally used as a recreational drug for its hallucinogenic and dissociative effects.
 It is quickly becoming the most prominent hallucinogenic club drug in the 21st century.

-Please note: Illegal use of Ketamine is extremely dangerous, due to the unpredictability of compounds contained as well as its potency.
+Please note: Illegal use of Ketamine is hazardous and has a host of deadly side effects – due to the unpredictability of compounds contained and its potency.

 What makes Ketamine a dangerous drug?